Section One - Am I a Household Employer?

 If your household employee doesn't request state income tax withholding, he/she should be aware that he/she may have a requirement to make state estimated tax payments.
 See Form 1-ES, Estimated Tax Payment Vouchers for Individuals , for further information on making estimated payments.

 A completed Form NHR , New Hire and Independent Contractor Reporting Form, for all new hires and reinstated employees should be faxed to DOR at 617-376-3262 or mailed to the following address, within 14 days of hire or reinstatement:

 Massachusetts Department of Revenue

 New hire reports can filed online through DOR's Online New Hire Reporting System.

 For more information on reporting new hires, call DOR's Child Support Enforcement Customer Service Employer Support Unit at 1-800-332-2733.

-For most household employees, withholding will be between $101 and $1,200 annually; therefore, you would file and pay over state withholding (5.25% of wages) on a quarterly basis on Form M-941, Employer's Quarterly Return of Income Taxes Withheld or through .
+For most household employees, withholding will be between $101 and $1,200 annually; therefore, you would file and pay over state withholding (5.1% of wages) on a quarterly basis through MassTaxConnect or on Form M-941, Employer's Quarterly Return of Income Taxes Withheld.
 Employers withholding $5,000 or more are required to file returns and make payments electronically.

-Note: Employers, including employers who do not have Unemployment Tax obligations, must file their Quarterly Wage Reports via DUA's QUEST system.
+Note: Employers, including employers who don't have Unemployment Tax obligations, must file their Quarterly Wage Reports via DUA's UI Online system.
 Visit www.mass.gov/uima for more information.